-The Virtual Enterprise Data Warehouse (EDW) software is functional, and has proven its value in various projects – but can be fairly vague as how to install and configure.
+The Virtual Enterprise Data Warehouse (EDW) software is functional, and has proven its value in various projects.
 Examples are available to test and work with the software, but it needs to be configured first.
 To do this, follow the steps below.

 - Install the client software.
 The latest version can be downloaded here (‘Setup.exe’).
 This is a simple install script that creates a start menu and desktop shortcut.